How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Introduction

 The existence of a characteristic mass scale limiting planet formation is not surprising.
-In classical models of planet formation, planet mass is initially limited by the ``isolation mass" -- the total mass in solids located inside a planet's feeding zone.
+In classical models of planet formation, planetary growth via accretion of planetesimal sized objects is initially limited by the ``isolation mass" -- the total mass in solids located inside a planet's feeding zone.
 A planet grows until it has accreted all locally available material, at which point growth halts and the planet has reached its isolation mass.
-An isolation mass based on accretion of local solids nicely explains facets of our solar system's architecture and \cite{hilke_iso_mass} demonstrate the systems observed by NASA's \textit{Kepler} mission could form from isolation mass embryos if a giant impacts phase occurs to promote additional growth.
+An isolation mass based on accretion of local solids was a key part of early theories of planet formation made to explain our solar system (see e.g. \citealt{l_1993}, \citealt{gold} for a review) and numerous works looking at a giant impacts stage of isolation mass embryos find agreement between the resultant architectures and the demographics of super-Earth systems (e.g. \citealt{hilke_iso_mass}, \citealt{dlc_2016}, \citealt{okm_2018}).

 However, the importance of an isolation mass based on local solid mass can be circumvented if pebble accretion operates, allowing planets to grow by accretion of small, mm-cm sized particles instead of $\sim$km sized ``planetesimals.''
 Grains of these sizes drift radially inwards at rates much faster than the lifetime of the gas disk (e.g. \citealt{weiden_lam_drift}), ensuring that there is more mass available for accretion than just the local isolation mass.
 Furthermore, because they are captured on such fast timescales, accretion of these grains dominates over accretion of locally available planetesimals, allowing planets to grow far beyond their isolation mass.